Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: INTRODUCTION

-In this paper, the dynamic models for a cyclist's fatigue and recovery during anaerobic exercise presented in \cite{ashtiani2019experimental} are further validated and calibrated for six human subjects using 14 hours of experiments per subject that we collected in the lab.
+This paper has the following main contributions: \begin{itemize} \item We hypothesize a set of dynamic models for a cyclist's fatigue and recovery during anaerobic exercise and extract the model parameters for six human subjects using 14 hours of experiments per subject via newly proposed test protocols.
 We believe these models based on anaerobic work capacity are more practical to use in optimal pacing than those based on estimating muscular fatigue presented in \cite{fayazi2013optimal} and \cite{wan2014optimal}.
-This is mainly because the state of $AWC$ can be estimated rather reliably open-loop and by integrating the cyclist's power output over time and without the need for invasive (e.g. blood lactate) measurements.
-Furthermore, we show in this paper that affine dependence of system's dynamics and constraints on control input (pedaling power) allows for valuable analytical insights into the nature of optimal pacing strategy when using Pontryagin's Minimum Principle.
-We resort to numerical solution via Dynamic Programming (DP) to resolve the switching between various modes of optimal strategy.
-We simulate one of the subjects on four time-trial courses including the 2019 Greenville Duathlon National Championship.
+This is mainly because the state of $AWC$ can be estimated rather reliably open-loop and by integrating the cyclist's power output over time and without the need for invasive (e.g. blood lactate) measurements. \item We show that affine dependence of system's dynamics and constraints on control input (pedaling power) limits the optimal power to only four power levels, which is a valuable practical insight into the nature of the optimal pacing strategy when using Pontryagin's Minimum Principle.
+We resort to numerical solution via Dynamic Programming (DP) to resolve the switching between various modes of optimal strategy considering the varying road grade. \item We simulate one of the subjects on four time-trial courses including the 2019 Greenville Duathlon National Championship and show reduced trial time over cyclist's self-paced strategy.
+Our sensitivity analysis shows robustness to reasonable perturbations in model parameters but also the need for individualized models. \item A pilot test in which a subject received optimal power suggestions in real-time and improved her trial time over a self-paced baseline trial demonstrates the real-time implementation potential. \end{itemize}

-Section \ref{sec_lit_review} presents a literature review on muscle fatigue and recovery.
-Section \ref{sec_modeling} introduces our proposed mathematical models for anaerobic energy expenditure and recovery besides maximum power generation ability of cyclists.
+After the table of nomenclature, Section \ref{sec_lit_review} presents a literature review on muscle fatigue and recovery.
+Section \ref{sec_modeling} introduces our proposed models for anaerobic energy expenditure and recovery as well as a model for maximum power generation ability of cyclists.
 In Section \ref{sec_exp_protocol} the experimental protocol and results for six cyclists are presented.
-After developing the models we formulate the optimal pacing problem in Section \ref{sec_optimal_formulation}.
-The problem is investigated analytically in Section \ref{sec_optimal_theory} using optimal control theory, and numerical solutions using dynamic programming are shown in Section \ref{sec_optimal_DP}, followed by conclusions.
+The optimal pacing problem is formulated in Section \ref{sec_optimal_formulation}.
+The problem is investigated analytically in Section \ref{sec_optimal_theory} using optimal control theory, and numerical solutions using dynamic programming are shown in Section \ref{sec_optimal_DP}.
+Section \ref{sec_optimal_DP_simulation} presents the results followed by conclusions.